-Today ICR has not implemented procedures and/or requirements to accommodate a)-c).
-However, as discussed above, ICR will implement measures, procedures, and requirements to meet the importance of the integrity of the CORSIA and that units used under the CORSIA scheme are not claimed both by the flight operator (or organization) and the host country.
-Implementing procedures ICR will rely upon Guidelines on Avoiding Double Counting for CORSIA, resulting in procedures that allow interested project proponents to request that ICCs will qualify for meeting offsetting requirements under the CORSIA ĺ Does the Programme have procedures in place requiring (Paragraph 3.7.9) a) that activities take approach(es) described in (any or all of) these sub-paragraphs ☐ YES to prevent double-claiming?
-Emissions units are created where mitigation is not also counted toward national target(s) ☐ YES pledge(s) / mitigation contributions / mitigation commitments.
-(Paragraph 3.7.9.1) Mitigation from emissions units used by operators under the CORSIA is appropriately ☐ YES accounted for by the host country when claiming achievement of its target(s) / pledges(s) / mitigation contributions / mitigation commitments, in line with the relevant and applicable international provisions.
-(Paragraph 3.7.9.2) Programme procedures provide for the use of method(s) to avoid double-claiming which are ☐ YES not listed above (Paragraph 3.7.9.3) b) that Host Country attestations confirm the use of approach(es) referred to in the ☐ YES list above?
+ICR has since the 2022 submission implemented procedures and/or requirements to accommodate a)-c).
+During registration of projects they are invited to upload letter of attestation.
+Letter of attestation will be publicly disclosed in the registry.
+ICR is finalizing implementation on procedures to meet the importance of the integrity of the CORSIA, (or due to other claims) and that units used under the CORSIA scheme are not claimed both by the flight operator (or organization) and the host country by sharing information on retired credits eligible for international trading.
+Implementing procedures ICR will rely upon Guidelines on Avoiding Double Counting for CORSIA, resulting in procedures that allow interested project proponents to request that ICCs will qualify for meeting offsetting requirements under the CORSIA.

+Does the Programme have procedures in place requiring (Paragraph 3.7.9) a) that activities take approach(es) described in (any or all of) these sub-paragraphs to prevent double-claiming? ⊠ YES $\boxtimes$ Emissions units are created where mitigation is not also counted toward national target(s) pledge(s) / mitigation contributions / mitigation commitments. ( Paragraph 3.7.9.1 ) $\boxtimes$ Mitigation from emissions units used by operators under the CORSIA is appropriately accounted for by the host country when claiming achievement of its target(s) / pledges(s) / mitigation contributions / mitigation commitments, in line with the relevant and applicable international provisions. ( Paragraph 3.7.9.2 )

+$\boxtimes$ Programme procedures provide for the use of method(s) to avoid double-claiming which are not listed above ( Paragraph 3.7.9.3 ) b) that Host Country attestations confirm the use of approach(es) referred to in the list above? ⊠ YES